How does this medication work? What will it do for me?

 If you experience symptoms of an abnormal heart rhythm such as dizziness, heart palpitations (fast, pounding, or irregular heartbeat), fainting, or seizures, stop taking this medication and get immediate medical attention.

 Bladder problems: People with conditions that significantly block the bladder should be closely monitored by their doctor for urinary retention while taking this medication.
+If you experience difficulty urinating while taking this medication, contact your doctor.

 Driving/using machinery: Tolterodine may cause fatigue, dizziness, or blurred vision.
 Avoid activities requiring mental alertness, such as driving, operating machinery, or performing hazardous work, if the medication affects you in this way.